 These filters can be part of a plan to remove irritating particles from your home.
 Other parts of that strategy should be to:

 Replace carpets with wood, tile, or vinyl flooring.

 Keep pets outdoors if you are allergic to pet dander or at least away from your sleeping area.

 Change bedding frequently and wash sheets in hot water.

-Replace draperies and curtains with wooden or metal blinds.
+Replace draperies and curtains with roll up shades.